Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_native_app/tasty_bytes_native_app.md

 CREATE WAREHOUSE IF NOT EXISTS franchise_wh;
 GRANT USAGE ON WAREHOUSE franchise_wh TO ROLE franchise_admin;
 GRANT USAGE ON WAREHOUSE franchise_wh TO ROLE franchise_viewer;

+-- Grant usage on source data to consumer roles
+GRANT USAGE ON DATABASE frostbyte_tasty_bytes_dev TO ROLE franchise_admin;
+GRANT USAGE ON ALL SCHEMAS IN DATABASE frostbyte_tasty_bytes_dev TO ROLE franchise_admin;
+GRANT SELECT ON TABLE frostbyte_tasty_bytes_dev.analytics.shift_sales_v TO ROLE franchise_admin;
 ```

 The SQL above does the following:

 * Creates two application roles, `franchise_admin` and `franchise_viewer`.
-These are roles specific to the application.
+These are roles that exist in the consumer account.
 An account admin in the consumer account would be able to assign users in the Snowflake account to either one of these roles.
 One role (say, `franchise_admin`) could have more privileges within the application than another role (say, `franchise_viewer`).

 * Grants certain privileges to the `franchise_admin` role.
 It also allows the `franchise_admin` role to assume the `franchise_viewer` role if necessary.